VLANeXt: Recipes for Building Strong VLA Models: More Experimental Results

 \subsection{Qualitative Experiments}

 We present more demos of our model on the LIBERO and LIBERO-plus benchmarks, as well as in real-world settings (see Figures~\ref{fig:libero_robot_demos}, \ref{fig:libero_plus_robot_demos}, and \ref{fig:real_world_robot_demos}).
-Additional video demonstrations of our experimental results are provided in the supplementary materials.
+Video demonstrations of our experimental results are provided in the page.